Gwen Stefani Debuts Surprise First Look At Starbucks Red Holiday Cup — See Pic

 — Gwen Stefani (@gwenstefani) November 28, 2017

-HollywoodLifers, what do you think of the 2017 Starbucks red holiday cup?
-Love it or hate it?
+HollywoodLifers, what do you think of the 2017 Starbucks red holiday cup design?
+Whose name would you write in the white heart?